-Legal online poker is expected to become the law of the land in the state of Michigan as the state legislature passed a gambling expansion package on Wednesday that now awaits final signoff by Governor Gretchen Whitmer.
+Legal online poker in Michigan is expected to become the law of the land as the state legislature passed a gambling expansion package on Wednesday that now awaits final signoff by Governor Gretchen Whitmer.

 Included in the bills that are now awaiting the governor’s signature is authorization to offer online poker, online casino games, online sports betting and fantasy sports contests.